 Adenocarcinoma.
 This is the second most common type of nasal cavity and paranasal sinus cancer.
 It begins in the gland cells.

 Malignant melanoma.
-Developing from cells called melanocytes that give the skin its color, this is usually an invasive, fast growing cancer; however, it only accounts for about 1% of tumors found in this area of the body.
+This develops from cells called melanocytes that give the skin its color.
+It is usually an invasive, fast growing cancer; however, it only accounts for about 1% of tumors found in this area of the body.
 Learn more about melanoma .

 Inverting papilloma.
 These are benign, wart-like growths that may develop into squamous cell carcinoma.
 Approximately 10% to 15% of these can develop into cancer.

 Esthesioneuroblastoma.
-Related to the nerves that control the sense of smell, this type of cancer occurs on the roof of the nasal cavity and involves a structure called the cribriform plate, a bone located deep in the skull between the eyes and the sinuses.
+This type of cancer is related to the nerves that control the sense of smell.
+It occurs on the roof of the nasal cavity and involves a structure called the cribriform plate, a bone located deep in the skull between the eyes and the sinuses.
 This type of cancer looks similar to neuroendocrine cancer , so it is important to figure out which one it is.

 Midline granuloma.
 This refers to a group of several unrelated conditions that cause the breakdown of the healthy tissue of the nose, sinuses, and nearby tissues.
-Some cases are due to immune system problems, and many others are actually a type of lymphoma (a cancer of the lymphatic system.
+Some cases are due to immune system problems, and many others are actually a type of lymphoma, a cancer of the lymphatic system.
 The lymphatic system carries lymph, a colorless fluid containing a type of white blood cell, called lymphocytes.
 Lymphocytes are part of the immune system and help fight germs in the body.

 Lymphoma .
-This is a type of cancer that originates in the lymph tissue within the mucosa (lining) of the nasal cavity and paranasal sinuses.
+This is a type of cancer that originates in the lymph tissue within the lining of the nasal cavity and paranasal sinuses, called the mucosa.